rmkane/ExampleMavenProject/README.md

 Build (and test) this project:

-    >> mvn clean install
+    >> mvn install

 Skip tests by adding the `-DskipTests` flag when installing or by setting the `${skipTests}` property in the *POM.xml* file to `true`.

 ## Package

-Package project into an executable jar:
+Package project into a local Maven dependency:

     >> mvn package